Western Star Logo

 The second row is dedicated to the phrase “Western Star,” rendered in extra-bold letters.
 These monolithic, large, blocky, and powerful characters effectively convey the trucks’ simplicity, durability, and reliability.
 This style of writing harmoniously represents the heavy machinery capable of handling any task and covering any distance, perfectly aligning with the concept of a technical brand and conveying the massive size of the vehicles.

 Between the first and second words of the name lies the brand’s symbol—a single letter “W” with a star in the center.
-This way, the designers turned the text designation of the lineup into a graphic using only two elements.
+This way, the designers turned the lineup’s text designation into a graphic using only two elements.
 They cleverly incorporated the name, as the star is a multi-faceted symbol with numerous meanings, such as leadership, guidance, light, and hope.
 These qualities are offered to customers through custom-made heavy trucks.

 Only two colors are used in the emblem: brown and white.
 Brown is the background, representing reliability, comfort, solidity, and stability.
 All text, the contour of the “W,” and the star are colored white, symbolizing beginnings, accessibility, openness, and simplicity.